 In order that men may be prepared for self-government, their apprenticeship must commence in childhood.
-The great moral attribute of self-government cannot be born and matured in a day; and if school children are not trained to it, we only prepare ourselves for disappointment.
+The great moral attribute of self-government cannot be born and matured in a day; and if school children are not trained to it, we only prepare ourselves for disappointment. - Horace Mann, 1860

-As part of our Next Generation strategy, ICMA is building and collecting resources to help our youngest students understand local governmental institutions, and promote widespread participation in civic affairs and self-governance.
+As part of ICMA's Next Generation initiatives, we are building and collecting resources to help our youngest students understand local governmental institutions, and promote widespread participation in civic affairs and self-governance.
 The earlier students learn about the impact that local government has on their lives and how much their voices and votes make a difference, the better for all of us.

 While we are building the capacity of our K-12 programs, please explore the resources listed below that will help elementary, middle and high school teachers of local government build a curriculum with lesson plans and activities for each of the elementary, middle and high school grade levels.